IU-Capstone-Project-2025/total_control/docs/sim.rst

 Installation
 ------------

-Downloading MuJoCo
+Downloading MuJoCo (Linux)
 ~~~~~~~~~~~~~~~~~

 1. Visit the official site: https://mujoco.org/download
-2. Download the appropriate version for your OS (Linux/Windows/macOS)
+2. Download the appropriate version for your OS (Linux)
 3. Extract to your home directory:

 .. code-block:: bash